Cliffside Park High School: The Class of COVID-19

 Students at the high school published three memoir collections about the COVID-19 pandemic collectively entitled The Class of COVID-19.
 The first edition, The Class of COVID-19: Insights from the Inside, published in June 2020, contains pieces by forty-six students and was edited by Cliffside Park High School English teacher Shawn Adler.
 The collection was brought together, according to Adler, so that "people have this as a primary document for as long as they are learning about what we're going through in history."

 The book has attracted national press coverage in the United States from CNN, the Wall Street Journal, NBC Nightly News, People, Yahoo, Al Día, and other outlets.
 It has also garnered praise from a range of New Jersey politicians, including Governor Phil Murphy, U.S. Senator Cory Booker, and Representative Bill Pascrell.
 A second volume, The Class of COVID-19: Second Wave, with 24 new pieces of writing by different student authors, appeared in January 2021.

 Administration

-The school's principal is Lawrence Pinto.
-His administration team includes two vice principals and the athletic director.
+The school's principal is Jonathan Jannucci.
+His administration team includes two vice principals.